Ridensium/plantipy/README.md

 ## Better typing and autosuggestion

 - `/external_pyscript.py` will add pyscript repo as submodule here in the `/external/pyscript` directory, and will add symlink of python package there as `/src/pyscript`.
-Symlincs are not pulled from git but to be on save side that is in `.gitignore`
+Symlincs are not seen from git but to be on save side that is in `.gitignore`

 - Pyscript has module `js` for the javascript global namespace, imported with `import js`.
 If you plan to use it plantipy comes with package inside `/external/js` which covers most of js objects as dummy python classes with lots of classes and attributes there.
 With `/external_js.py` you can add an symlink from that package as `/src/js` to your project.